pyta-uoft/website/index.md

 2. Python error message: "SyntaxError: invalid syntax"

 a.
-Forgetting to put a : at the end of an if, elif, else, for, while, class, or def statement.
+Forgetting to put a colon at the end of an if, elif, else, for, while, class, or def statement.

 ```python